Play-Albums-in-Browser/music-in-browser-test/README.md

 ## music-in-browser
-A music player which you can use in your browser offline, but you have to download the sourc code while you got internet!
+A music player which you can use in your browser offline, but you have to download the source code while you got internet!